ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 notEmpty(x)
 ```

 A string is considered non-empty if it contains at least one byte, even if this is a space or a null byte.
-The UUID is empty if it contains all zeros (zero UUID).

 The function also works for [arrays](array-functions.md#function-notempty) or [UUID](uuid-functions.md#notempty).